hueitan/javascript-sdk-design/README.md

 ### Page Visibility API

-Sometimes, your SDK wants to detect if the user has your page in focus.
-Try the polyfills  [visibly.js](https://github.com/addyosmani/visibly.js) and [visibilityjs](https://github.com/ai/visibilityjs).
+Sometimes, the SDK wants to detect if a user has a particular page in focus.
+These polyfills  [visibly.js](https://github.com/addyosmani/visibly.js) and [visibilityjs](https://github.com/ai/visibilityjs) may help achieve just that.

 ### Document Referrer

-Use `document.referrer` to get the url of current previous page.
-But remember that this referrer is "Browser Referrer" not the "Human Known Referrer".
-If you click the **browser back button**, for example pageA -> pageB -> pageC -> (back button) pageB, current pageB's referrer is pageA, not pageC.
+The `document.referrer` can be used to get the url of current or previous page.
+It is however advised to remember that this referrer is "Browser Referrer" not the "Human Known Referrer".
+The case where a user clicks the **browser back button**, for example pageA -> pageB -> pageC -> (back button) pageB, current pageB's referrer is pageA, not pageC.

 ### Console Logs Polyfill

-It's not a real polyfill, just make sure that calling `console.log` API doesn't throw error event to client side.
+The following is not a special polyfill.
+It just make sure that calling `console.log` API doesn't throw error event to client side.

 ```js
 if (typeof console === "undefined") {